cabal-club/cable/wire.md

 request concluded, for each outbound peer:

 1. Receives a "no more data" Hash Response (`hash_count = 0`) from the peer.
-2. Sends the peer a Cancel Request, induced by an explicit client action or, for example, a local timeout a client set on the request.
+2. Sends the peer a Cancel Request, induced by an explicit host action or, for example, a local timeout a host set on the request.
 3. The connection to the peer is lost.

 A peer handling a request who has *inbound peers* (intermediary peer, terminal